Walt Disney World Room Only Reservations vs. Vacation Packages

 - After you’ve made final payment, any changes that result in a lower rate, such as applying a discount code, reducing number of days and/or changing to a lower-priced resort, are subject to a $50 change fee and a $15 processing fee.

-- Beware – WDTC usually adds nonrefundable travel insurance to your package by default.
+- Beware – WDTC usually adds travel insurance to your package by default.
 If you don’t want it, tell them while you are making the reservation.
-Once you hang up, it’s too late.
+The insurance becomes non-refundable 14 days after purchase, so if it’s added to your package accidentally you have very little time to remove it and get your money back.
 You can add the insurance later if you wish, up until your final payment is due.
-You can also buy travel insurance directly and usually save some money that way.
+You can also buy travel insurance directly which will almost always be cheaper and offer better coverage.